adamtfa/TablePlanner-Backend/README.md

   `404` for not-found, `409` for integrity violations, `500` as fallback
 - **Docker** for deployment on **Render**

-Table availability is **not stored** but computed on the fly: a table counts as unavailable while the current time (in `Europe/Berlin`) falls within a reservation's 120-minute window.

 ## Developer Team
 - Nando Patton
 - Adam Tuffaha